ddnexus/elastics-doc/source/doc/3-flex-scopes/2-Scopes.md

 ## Variable Scopes

-These scopes are a direct interface on the variables used to query.
+These scopes are a direct interface for the variables used to query.
 All the Variable Scopes return a `Flex::Scope` object.

 {% slim variable_scopes_table.slim %}